Stu142/FreeCAD-Gridfinity-Workbench/README.md

 # FreeCAD Gridfinity Workbench
 This Workbench will generate several variations of parametric Gridfinity bins and baseplates that can be easily customized.
 Gridfinity was created by Zach Freedman; if you are new, watch the intro video [Zach's intro video](https://www.youtube.com/watch?v=ra_9zU-mnl8).

-If you get value from my work on this project which took a lot of time, consider supporting me at [stu142.com/supportme](https://stu142.com/supportme)
+If you get value from my work on this project, which took a lot of time, consider supporting me at [stu142.com/supportme](https://stu142.com/supportme)

+If you want more information about the Gridfinity Spec, check out the documentation I have made at [https://github.com/Stu142/Gridfinity-Documentation](https://github.com/Stu142/Gridfinity-Documentation)

 # Customizable Parameters
 | Bin Parameters | Baseplate Parameters|